Hong Kong itinerary Day 1: Iconic Hong Kong Island and the Star Ferry

 Afternoon in Sheung Wan: City walk through PMQ, Man Ho Temple and others

-After finishing your dim sum lunch in Central, it’s time to explore the surrounding neighborhoods on foot.
-A good way to start is by riding a stretch of the Mid‑Levels Escalator, the world’s longest outdoor covered escalator system.
-As it carries you uphill through narrow lanes and side streets, you’ll get a glimpse of daily life in this part of the city — from tiny noodle shops to tucked‑away cafés — before stepping off near some of Hong Kong’s most interesting cultural landmarks.
+After your dim sum lunch in Central, it’s time to explore the surrounding neighborhoods on foot.
+Start by riding a stretch of the Mid‑Levels Escalator, the world’s longest outdoor covered escalator system.
+As it carries you uphill through narrow lanes and side streets, you’ll pass tiny noodle shops, tucked‑away cafés, and apartment blocks.
+You can get a real glimpse of everyday life before you step off near some of Hong Kong’s key cultural landmarks.

-Your first stop is Tai Kwun, the former Central Police Station compound that has been transformed into a vibrant heritage and arts center.
-Behind its colonial‑era brick walls you’ll find restored courtyards, exhibition spaces, and contemporary art installations, all set against the backdrop of gleaming skyscrapers.
-It’s a striking example of how Hong Kong reimagines its past for the present.
+Your first stop is Tai Kwun, the former Central Police Station compound transformed into a lively heritage and arts center.
+Behind its colonial‑era brick walls you’ll find restored courtyards, galleries, and contemporary art installations, all framed by gleaming skyscrapers.
+It’s a powerful example of how Hong Kong reuses its past in creative ways.

-From there, continue a short walk to PMQ (Police Married Quarters), another revitalized historic site.
-Once housing for junior police officers and their families, it’s now a creative hub filled with design studios, boutiques, and pop‑up exhibitions.
-Browsing here gives you a sense of the city’s modern creative energy, a nice counterpoint to the traditional flavors of your lunch.
+From there, it’s a short walk to PMQ (Police Married Quarters), another revitalized historic site.
+Once home to junior police officers and their families, it now houses design studios, independent boutiques, and pop‑up exhibitions.
+Browsing here gives you a feel for the city’s modern creative energy, a refreshing contrast to the traditional flavors of your lunch.

-Heading west along Hollywood Road, you will be entering the Sheung Wan district.
-One of the earliest areas settled after Hong Kong became a British colony in 1842, Sheung Wan was where Chinese merchants lived and traded, creating a vibrant counterpoint to the colonial institutions in nearby Central.
-Today, it retains that layered character: traditional medicine shops and dried seafood stalls sit alongside trendy cafés, art galleries, and creative studios, making it one of the city’s most eclectic neighborhoods.
+Continue west along Hollywood Road and you’ll enter Sheung Wan.
+One of the earliest districts settled after Hong Kong became a British colony in 1842, it was historically where Chinese merchants lived and traded, balancing the colonial institutions in nearby Central.
+Today, traditional medicine shops and dried seafood stores share the streets with trendy cafés, art galleries, and creative studios, making it one of Hong Kong’s most eclectic neighborhoods.

-You will soon reach Man Mo Temple, one of Hong Kong’s oldest and most atmospheric places of worship.
-Built in the mid‑1800s and dedicated to the gods of literature and martial arts, the temple is famous for its giant incense coils that hang from the ceiling, filling the air with a smoky, meditative haze.
-It’s a peaceful pause in the middle of the city, and a reminder of how deeply traditional beliefs still coexist with modern life.
+Soon you’ll reach Man Mo Temple, one of the city’s oldest and most atmospheric temples.
+The Man Mo Temple was built in the mid‑1800s and dedicated to the gods of literature and martial arts.
+Tt’s known for its giant incense coils hanging from the ceiling, filling the air with a smoky, meditative haze.
+This is a calm pause in the middle of the city and a vivid reminder of how traditional beliefs sit alongside modern urban life.

-Just outside, Hollywood Road itself invites exploration.
-Dating back to 1844, it was one of the first roads built by the British and has long been associated with antiques and curios.
-Even if you’re not shopping for Ming dynasty ceramics, it’s fun to wander and browse.
-A detour down Cat Street (Upper Lascar Row) adds another layer, with stalls selling everything from jade trinkets to Mao‑era memorabilia.
+Step back outside and Hollywood Road invites you to keep wandering.
+Dating to 1844, it was among the first roads built by the British and has long been linked with antiques and curios.
+Even if you’re not shopping for Ming dynasty ceramics, it’s fun to browse the shopfronts.
+A short detour down Cat Street (Upper Lascar Row) adds another layer, with stalls selling everything from jade trinkets to Mao‑era memorabilia.

-By late afternoon, make your way back toward the waterfront.
-From Central, you can either hop on the MTR’s Tsuen Wan Line for a quick ride to Tsim Sha Tsui, or take the more scenic route: a stroll down to the Central Ferry Pier and a crossing on the Star Ferry.
-The short journey across Victoria Harbour is one of Hong Kong’s most iconic experiences, offering sweeping views of the skyline as the city lights begin to glow — the perfect way to transition into your evening in Kowloon
+By late afternoon, start heading back toward the waterfront.
+From Central, you can either take the MTR’s Tsuen Wan Line for a quick ride to Tsim Sha Tsui or choose the more scenic option: a stroll to the Central Ferry Pier and a crossing on the Star Ferry.
+The short journey across Victoria Harbour is one of Hong Kong’s classic experiences, with wide‑open views of the skyline as the city lights begin to glow — the perfect way to ease into your evening in Kowloon.
+For exact timings, seat tips, and which route to pick for the best skyline views, have a look at my detailed Star Ferry guide, which walks you through the ride step by step.

 Tsim Sha Tsui Promenade & Avenue of Stars